 efn_example.py

-An example involving Energy Flow Networks (EFNs), which were introduced
+An example using Energy Flow Networks (EFNs), which were introduced in

 # standard library imports